7 Types Of Roofing In 2025 (Lifespan, Costs Per Sq Ft)

 1. Asphalt Shingles

-Asphalt shingles have been a go-to roofing material for years and are extremely popular in areas where the weather is volatile.
+Asphalt shingles are the most popular roofing material for residential properties in the United States, making up over 75% of residential roofing installations.
 These shingles are fire-resistant, come in many different colors, and vary in quality.
 One of the best features of these shingles is that they are easily repairable and can tend to hold up well.

 Cost: Depending upon the quality and the style of the shingle, the average price is between $4.50 to $10 per square foot.